uws-eresearch/drafts/omeka-tools-day-post.md

 *PT and Jacqueline chatted about rich semantically-linked  data-sets* like the Dictionary of Sydney.
 In preparation for the workshop, PT tried taking the data from the [Journey to Horseshoe Bend][JTHB] project, which is in a similar format to the Dictionary, putting it in a spreadsheet with multiple worksheets and importing it via a very dodgy [Python Script][xslt2omeka].

-Peter Bugeia investigated how environmental-science data would look in Omeka, by playing with the API to
+*Peter Bugeia investigated how environmental-science data would look in Omeka*, by playing with the API to pump in data from the HIEv repository.

 *Sharyn and Andrew tried to hack together a simple plugin*.
 Challenge: see if we can write a plugin which will detect YouTube links in metadata and embed a YouTube player (as a test case for a more general type of plugin that can show web previews of lots of different kinds of data).
 They got their hack to the "Hello World, I managed to get something on the screen" stage in 45 minutes, which is encouraging.